-Leitrim Pearson is a current Ph.D. student in behavioral economics and decision-making in the Centre for Finance and Corporate Integrity (CFCI) at Coventry University Business School.
-Before joining Coventry University, Leitrim studied both his undergraduate and postgraduate degrees at the University of Northampton where he obtained a 1st class bachelor's degree with honours in marketing management and, a master's degree in management, achieving distinction status with honours.
+Leitrim Pearson is a second-year PhD student in behavioral economics and decision-making in the Faculty Research Centre for Financial and Corporate Integrity (CFCI) at Coventry University Business School.
+Before joining Coventry University, Leitrim studied both his undergraduate and postgraduate degrees at the University of Northampton where he obtained a 1st class bachelor's degree with honours in marketing management (B.Sc.) and, a master's degree in management (M.Sc.), achieving distinction status with honours.
 During the 2017-2018 academic period, Leitrim became a member of the British Academy of Management (BAM) due to making an original, scientific, contribution in his master's thesis, bringing together psychiatric theory and consumer behavior.
-His research interests divided into seven disciplines: a) behavioral economics, b) behavioral finance, c) business management d) decision-making, e) economic theory, f) marketing management and, g) psychology showing that he is a multidisciplinary academic.
-Presently, his research focuses on three key themes: 1) economic and financial decision-making, 2) socio-psychological influences on economic behavior, and 3) behavioral microeconomic and macroeconomic theory.
+In 2020, Leitrim achieved the status of Associate Fellow (AFHEA) and is a dissertation supervisor.

-Behavioral Economics; Behavioral Finance; Business Management; Decision-Making; Economic Theory; Marketing Management; Psychology.
+Behavioral Economics; Economic Psychology; Decision-Making; Psychology; Business Management; Marketing Management; Economic Theory.

 Marketing, Degree, University of Northampton